IMPORTANT: Subaccounts API is released with restricted availability.

 balancefield returned by the Subaccounts API shows the amount of balance left for each individual account including the primary account and subaccounts.

 A postpaid primary account is responsible for spending of all of its subaccounts and its own spending (from the primary API key).
-The value that captures the total amount owned to Nexmo is the negative
+The value that captures the total amount owed to Vonage is the negative

-total_balance means that nothing is owned to Nexmo).
-At the end of the month, Nexmo invoices a postpaid primary account for all usage on all its API keys (accounts) in that month.
+total_balance means that nothing is owed to Vonage).
+At the end of the month, Vonage invoices a postpaid primary account for all usage on all its API keys (accounts) in that month.
 In theory, the total invoice amount would equal the

 total_balance across all accounts (all usage plus payments made).